gstanden/scst-3.x-debian/README.md

 (9)   the script takes care of all the rest automatically

 (10)  reboot is suggested (but not mandatory) after install

-NOTE: The instructions which follow this updated from the original repository DO NOT APPLY to this updated fork.

-       Only use the instructions above for this fork.

 # Configure SCST SAN